 Disney's ownership of and stakes in other platforms is also coming in very useful, with a bundle option (opens in new tab) to get subscriptions for Hulu and ESPN+ thrown in alongside your Disney Plus account (in the US, at least).

 - Which Netflix plan is right for you?

 Disney Plus vs Netflix: features and user interface

-We have little to go on for Disney Plus' interface, aside from the below screenshot Disney shared earlier this year.
-What we do know, however, is that unlike Netflix's genre-based categories for comedies, action, or drama, though, Disney Plus also has buttons for five distinct 'channels' – Disney, Pixar, Marvel, Star Wars, and National Geographic – and a jumble of content from the channels beneath them.
+Unlike Netflix's genre-based categories for comedies, action, or drama, though, Disney Plus also has buttons for five distinct 'channels' – Disney, Pixar, Marvel, Star Wars, and National Geographic – alongside a jumble of content from the channels beneath them.
 You also get seven user profiles for Disney Plus, up from just five on Netflix.